MarcStan/email-relay/Readme.md

 You can follow [their documentation](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/) to setup domain authentication.

-Before you deploy the azure function, be sure to set the ResourceGroupName variables (2x) and to customize the `appSettings` of the azure function deployment task in the [azure-pipelines.yml](./azure-pipelines.yml) file:
+Deployment is fully automated via Github actions.
+Just [setup credentials](TODO: blog post goes here), adjust the variables at the start of the yaml file (resourcegroup name) and run the action.

+App settings in Gitub action you may wish to adjust:

+* `ArchiveContainerName` - if set all incoming emails will be stored in said container (attachments will also be extracted from the email), remove to disable

+Additionally you must manually add these configuration values into the keyvault once it exists:

 * `SendgridApiKey` - key with at least `Mail Send` permissions in your Sendgrid account
 * `RelayTargetEmail` - All emails sent to the domain will be forwarded to this email
 * `Domain` - (formats example.com and `@example.com` both work).
 If you have setup emails for a subdomain, then set the specific subdomain mail.example.com.
 Only emails matching this domain are processed
 * `SendAsDomain` - set to `true` if you want to support sending mail as the domain (see [Sending mail](#Sending%20mail)).
 Defaults to false, which means only [Receiving mail](#Receiving%20mail) is possible
 * `Prefix` - customize the prefix needed to send emails.
 Defaults to "Relay for" (see also [Sending mail](#Sending%20mail))

-Optionally also enable this:

-* `ArchiveContainerName` - if set all incoming emails will be stored in said container (attachments will also be extracted from the email)

-Then deploy the Azure function via the [azure-pipelines.yml](./azure-pipelines.yml).
-The pipeline will automatically create the required infrastructure and deploy the code to it.

 Finally connect [sendgrid inbound parse](https://sendgrid.com/docs/for-developers/parsing-email/inbound-email/) by setting your domain mx record to `mx.sendgrid.net` and then providing the Azure function url (with function code) to the Sendgrid Inbound webhook.